 The ACS has a much larger sample size than the CPS (see below).
 As such, state-level estimates of unauthorized immigrants and those for countries of birth are much more precise (i.e., have smaller margins of error) from the ACS than from the CPS.
 The larger sample sizes also permit more detailed analyses of the characteristics of unauthorized immigrants at the state level and for individual countries of birth.

 All estimates for unauthorized immigrant populations are presented as rounded numbers to avoid the appearance of unwarranted precision in the estimates.
 The rounding conventions for unauthorized immigrant estimates, dependent somewhat on data sources, are:

 Estimates for 1990 are based on the 1990 census and use ACS-based rounding conventions.
-These same conventions are used to round the 90% confidence intervals limits, presented as “Range (+ or -),” with one exception – limits that round to less than 5,000 are shown as 2,000.
+These same conventions are used to round the 90% confidence intervals limits, presented as “Range (+ or -),” with one exception – limits that round to less than 5,000 are rounded to the nearest 1,000.
 For state and national level data on the total population or total foreign-born population, figures are rounded to the nearest 10,000.